 Tricyclic antidepressant medicines

-A tricyclic antidepressant may ease the pain within a few days, but it may take 2-3 weeks.
-It can take several weeks before you get maximum benefit.
+A tricyclic antidepressant may ease the pain within a few days but it may take 2-3 weeks.
+It can take several weeks before you have maximum benefit.
 Some people give up on their treatment too early.
 It is best to persevere for at least 4-6 weeks to see how well the antidepressant is working.

 Other antidepressant medicines